Role

 • How do the existing additional services offering complements the Check-up?

 • What additional tests can we offer that make sense both medically and in terms of revenue?
-And which target groups would benefit from them?

 Step 3: Design & Test